What Is The Magnetosphere?

 When the Earth spins on its axis, the electric currents form a magnetic field that extends around the planet.
 If the whole mass of the earth were solid, there wouldn’t be much of an electric field.

 A similar example of the dynamo effect is the dynamo light.
-When you pedal, the bike magnets in the dynamo start spinning, therefore creating an electric current.
+When you pedal, the dynamo’s bike magnets start spinning, creating an electric current.
 It turns on the light.
-The Wang Sheeley, Arge Enlil model, shows high or lower speed solar wind coming at earth.
+The Wang Sheeley Arge Enlil model shows high or lower-speed solar wind coming to Earth.

-The Geospace model is telling about magnetic variations in the vicinity of Earth.
+The Geospace model tells about magnetic variations in the vicinity of Earth.
 Those magnetic variations can cause geoelectric fields.
 Those geoelectric fields can drive currents and power lines and disrupt power grids.

 Why is the magnetosphere important?

-The sun is a magnet and spits out charged particles that travel to the Earth-like the solar wind.
-Now the thing is, the Earth is also a magnet.
+The sun is a magnet that spits charged particles that travel to the Earth like the solar wind.
+Now, the thing is, the Earth is also a magnet.
 When that solar wind arrives at the Earth, the charged particles from the sun interact with the Earth’s magnetic field.

-The radiation coming from outer space would damage any life on earth.
+The radiation coming from outer space would damage any life on Earth.
 It can cause mutations in the DNA and all sorts of nasty things.
-So magnetosphere helps to protect it and keep the atmosphere safe.
+So, the magnetosphere helps to protect it and keep the atmosphere safe.

 More Articles: